usnistgov/blossom-oscal/examples/mappings/aws/v1.0.0/Security Hub/ SSP/samples/README.md

-# Transforming Compliance Finding Information to OSCAL System Security Plan (SSP) Schema
+# Transforming Compliance Control Information to OSCAL System Security Plan (SSP) Schema

 This document provides a detailed mapping and example for transforming compliance finding information into the OSCAL System Security Plan (SSP) model.